santisbon/reference/src/automated.md

     ```
 3. Let chezmoi and Homebrew configure your new machine:
     ```sh
+    # Bring your dotfiles
     chezmoi init --apply $GITHUB_USERNAME

-    # Install all tools, extensions, and apps from Homebrew and the App Store:
+    # Install all tools, extensions, and apps from Homebrew and the App Store
     brew bundle --no-lock --file="~/.local/share/chezmoi/Brewfile"

-    # At any time you can also update your dotfiles:
+    # You can update your dotfiles at any time with
     chezmoi update -v
+    # You can run `brew bundle` again to apply changes to your Brewfile
     ```
 4. If you have a [macOS configuration script](https://github.com/santisbon/dotfiles/blob/main/macos-defaults.sh), make sure your terminal has Full Disk Access and run it with `sudo`.
 5. If you have an [iTerm profile `.json` file](https://github.com/santisbon/dotfiles/blob/main/iTerm2Profile.json), add it as default and delete the old one.
 This will set your shell, font, colors, etc.